PatternAgents/Beacons4Bees/README.md

 and your Bluetooth Radio, you will be presented with a Notificiation and a Link to a Web Page when you are close to a Beehive that has been tagged with a Beacon.
 By clicking on that (shortened) link, you are directed to a page for that BeeHive, organized by [Geo URI](https://en.wikipedia.org/wiki/Geo_URI_scheme).
-For example, a directory (and web page) will be created for each hive/location using the form :
+For example, a directory (and web page) can be created for each hive/location using the form :

   https://patternagents.github.io/Beacons4Bees/hives/geo/37.786971/-122.399677/index.html